 If they haven’t been able to heal from these experiences—either alone, or with the help of counselling—then they might endure spirals on a regular basis.
 This is especially true if they have exposure to things, situations, or even people who trigger old, hurtful memories.

 How can a person escape a shame spiral?

-We really do recommend that you seek professional help from one of the therapists at BetterHelp.com as professional therapy can be highly effective in helping you to escape a shame spiral and feel better about yourself.
+It is a good idea to seek professional help from one of the therapists at BetterHelp.com as professional therapy can be highly effective in helping you to escape a shame spiral and feel better about yourself.